Scottish Widows becomes first UK life insurer to transform pricing with Montoux

 The centuries old financial services organization says transforming the way they optimize the pricing of their risk is key to achieving broader innovation plans

-NEW YORK CITY, United States (November, 2019) - Scottish Widows, a subsidiary of Lloyds Banking Group, is investing in real-world innovation by signing a deal for a pilot with Montoux, an insurtech company that transforms the way life insurers optimize premium rates.
+NEW YORK CITY (November 6, 2019) - Scottish Widows, a subsidiary of Lloyds Banking Group, is investing in real-world innovation by signing a deal for a pilot with Montoux, an insurtech company that transforms the way life insurers optimize premium rates.

 Scottish Widows is one of the UK’s oldest and most well-known financial services organizations, operating since 1815.
 While its name speaks to its history, this move signals the company’s far-sighted strategy.